tomduck/pandoc-tablenos/README.md

     --filter pandoc-tablenos

-Note that any use of the `--filter pandoc-citeproc` or `--bibliography=FILE` options with pandoc should come *after* the pandoc-tablenos filter call.
+Note that any use of `--filter pandoc-citeproc` or `--bibliography=FILE` should come *after* the pandoc-tablenos filter call.

 Details